amitvashist7/test-haproxy/README.md

 Alternatively, virtual hosts can be configured by the proxy reading linked container environment variables (`VIRTUAL_HOST`).
 Here is an example:

-    docker run -d -e VIRTUAL_HOST=www.webapp1.com --name webapp1 tutum/hello-world
+    docker run -d -e VIRTUAL_HOST="www.webapp1.com, www.webapp1.org" --name webapp1 tutum/hello-world
     docker run -d -e VIRTUAL_HOST=www.webapp2.com --name webapp2 tutum/hello-world
     docker run -d --link webapp1:webapp1 --link webapp2:webapp2 -p 80:80 tutum/haproxy

-In the example above, when you access `http://www.webapp1.com`, it will show the service running in container `webapp1`, and `http://www.webapp2.com` will go to container `webapp2`.
+In the example above, when you access `http://www.webapp1.com` or `http://www.webapp1.org`, it will show the service running in container `webapp1`, and `http://www.webapp2.com` will go to container `webapp2`.

 If you use the following: